The Best Savings Accounts in Texas for 2024

 As member-owned institutions, credit unions often pay out higher interest rates on savings than the big banks.
 In Texas, CommonCents Credit Union offers an account with one of the highest rates currently available.

 Its Ultimate Savings account doesn’t charge a monthly service fee, and there is no minimum balance to maintain.
-It also comes with free online and mobile banking as well as access to fee-free ATMs.
-There is, however, a $5 minimum opening deposit to open a regular share account and establish membership at the credit union.
+It also comes with free online and mobile banking and access to fee-free ATMs.
+However, a $5 minimum opening deposit is required to open a regular share account and establish membership at the credit union.

 As with other credit unions, membership in CommonCents is limited.
 Only those who live, work, study, or worship in Jefferson or Chambers County can join and access these great rates.